fbadine/LSTNet/README.md

 | Exchange Rate | 168 days    | 12 days     | 0.9731      | 0.1540      |

 ## Dataset
-You can download the dataset from: https://github.com/laiguokun/multivariate-time-series-data
+As described in the paper the data is composed of 4 publicly available datasets downloadable from https://github.com/laiguokun/multivariate-time-series-data:
+- __Traffic:__ A collection of 48 months (2015-2016) hourly data from the California Department of Transportation
+- __Solar Energy:__ The solar power production records in 2006, sampled every 10 minutes from 137 PV plants in the state of Alabama
+- __Electricity:__ Electricity consumption for 321 clients recorded every 15 minutes from 2012 to 2014
+- __Exchange Rate:__ A collection of daily average rates of 8 currencies from 1990 to 2016

 ## Environment
 ### Primary environment
-The results up above were obtained on a system with the following versions:
+The results were obtained on a system with the following versions:
 - Python 3.6.8
 - Tensorflow 1.11.0
 - Keras 2.1.6-tf